Pylons/acidfs/README.rst

 Usage
 =====

-`GitFS` is easy to use.
-Just create an instance of `gitfs.GitFS` and start using the filesystem::
+`AcidFS` is easy to use.
+Just create an instance of `acidfs.AcidFS` and start using the filesystem::

-    import gitfs
+    import acidfs

-    fs = GitFS('path/to/my/repo')
+    fs = acidfs.AcidFS('path/to/my/repo')
     fs.mkdir('foo')
     with fs.open('/foo/bar', 'w') as f:
         print >> f, 'Hello!'

 If there is not already a `Git` repository at the path specified, one is created.
-An instance of `GitFS` is not thread safe.
-The same `GitFS` instance should not be shared across threads or greenlets, etc.
+An instance of `AcidFS` is not thread safe.
+The same `AcidFS` instance should not be shared across threads or greenlets, etc.

 The `transaction <http://pypi.python.org/pypi/transaction>`_ package is used to